Marketplace: In Asia Minor

 In the Asia Minor, prior to the 10th century, market places were situated on the perimeter of the city.
 Along established trade routes, markets were most often associated with the caravanserai typically situated just outside the city walls.
 However, when the marketplace began to become integrated into city structures, it was transformed into a covered area where traders could buy and sell with some protection from the elements.
 Markets at Mecca and Medina were known to be significant trade centres in the 3rd century (CE) and the nomadic communities were highly dependent on them for both trade and social interactions.
 The Grand Bazaar in Istanbul is often cited as the world's oldest continuously operating, purpose-built market; its construction began in 1455.

 In Asia

 Dating the emergence of marketplaces in China is difficult.
-According to tradition, the first market was established by the legendary Shennongan or the “Divine Farmer” who arranged for markets to be held at midday.
+According to tradition, the first market was established by the legendary Shennong or the "Divine Farmer" who arranged for markets to be held at midday.
 In other ancient sayings, markets originally developed around wells in the town or village centre.
 Scholars, however, question the reliability of traditional narratives unless backed by archaeological evidence.